Twig6943/PVZ-GW1-Modding-Linux/guide.md

-1. Create an ntfs partition (You can also use your already existing)
+1. Create an ntfs partition (You can also use your already existing ntfs drives/partitions)

 (You can do this easily with gnome disks)